 ■ 30x rule.

-This second tips is for those people who are working hard 💪🏽 out there, or maybe for you too as a hard worker in your own future.
+This second item for our tips and tricks is for those people who are working hard 💪🏽 out there, or maybe for you too as a hard worker in your own future.

 However, there’s a quote that I’d like to share from the famous American author, speaker, and pastor who has written many books, primarily focusing on leadership.